 What’s in a number or rather a number plate?
-Apparently a lot.
+Apparently, a lot.
 Why else would someone shell out 7 million dirham’s, or $4.6 million, to acquire a number plate bearing solely the digit 7?
-The aforementioned number plate is the third most expensive number plate in the world and was auctioned was sold in a government auction on Saturday in Abu Dhabi.
-The second most expensive as well as the most expensive number plate in the world too have been sold earlier in this land of the rich.
-As most of the number plates in UAE come with default five digits, the lesser the number of digits, the higher the price.
-And the folks too have no qualms about shelling out mighty sums to get exclusive number plates.
+The aforementioned number plate is the third most expensive number plate globally and was auctioned sold in a government auction on Saturday in Abu Dhabi.
+The second most expensive and the most expensive number plate in the world to have been sold earlier in this land of the rich.
+As most of the number of plates in UAE come with default five digits, the lesser the number of digits, the higher the price.
+And the folks, too, have no qualms about shelling out mighty sums to get exclusive number plates.

-Are the folks in Abu Dhabi believers of numerology or is the pricey number plate game a new way to flaunt their social status?
+Are the folks in Abu Dhabi believers of numerology, or is the pricey number plate game a new way to flaunt their social status?
 You decide.
-“We will come back with orginal image”.
+“We will come back with the original image.”